 Venice is a city in northeastern Italy famous for its canals and gondolas.
 The most famous square in Venice is St. Mark’s Square or San Marco Piazza, which is located in the center of the city.
-This Italian landmark is a must add to your itinerary, even you only have one day in Venice.
+This Italian landmark is a must-add to your itinerary, even if you only have one day in Venice.

 The square is named after St. Mark the Evangelist, who is the patron saint of Venice.
 The square is a popular tourist destination and is home to several landmarks, including the Basilica of San Marco, the Doge’s Palace, and the Campanile di San Marco.

-The Doge’s Palace is a palace located in St. Mark’s Square that was once the residence of the Doge (administrator) of Venice.
-The Campanile di San Marco is a tower located in St. Mark’s Square, which offers mesmerizing views of the square and of the Riva promenade!
+The Doge’s Palace is located in St. Mark’s Square, which was once the residence of the Doge (administrator) of Venice.
+The Campanile di San Marco is a tower located in St. Mark’s Square, which offers mesmerizing views of the square and the Riva promenade!

 These iconic structures make the square an important religious and historical landmark.
 It has a history that is reflected in the time when Venetian crusaders brought back shiploads of treasures to the city!

 Bridge of Sighs, Venice